-The season of Lent originated in the earliest days of the Christian church as a forty-day fast from the Wednesday after Quinquagesima through Holy Saturday, recalling Jesus' own forty-day fast in the wilderness as He faced and defeated the devil's temptations for us.
+The season of Lent, also known as Quadragesima (40th), originated in the earliest days of the Christian church as a forty-day fast from the Wednesday after Quinquagesima through Holy Saturday, recalling Jesus' own forty-day fast in the wilderness as He faced and defeated the devil's temptations for us.
 Lent is a time for us to reflect on the importance of living in daily repentance and of avoiding mortal sin, that is, living in open rebellion against God and refusing to repent.
+It's also a time to focus on the great lengths our Savior went to in order to redeem us from sin, death, and the devil.

 During the first millennium of the Church's history, ashes would sometimes be imposed by the Church on those who had fallen into such mortal sin, as a public testimony that the sinner had indeed repented and had been received back into fellowship with the Church.
 The practice eventually changed so that all Christians would receive ashes on their foreheads at the beginning of the Lenten season, but the Lutheran Reformers did not see fit to retain that relatively new custom.
-For this reason, we prefer, from now on, to refer to this as the First Day of Lent as opposed to Ash Wednesday.
+For this reason, we prefer to refer to this as the First Day of Lent as opposed to Ash Wednesday.